uimarshall/rsync-project/README.md

 # rsync-project

 This repository is for the implementation of back up between two servers using EC2 instance.
 We intend to backup the content of `server A` into `server B`.
-Sever A will serve as our main server where our files or data are stored, then server will be a backup incase anything happens to server A and it goes down.
+Sever `A` will serve as our main server where our files or data are stored, then server `B` will be a backup incase anything happens to `server A` and it goes down.

 This is a way to automate an administrative task.
 We will learn how to sync one server with another using rsync.